 Detection and resolution of fire safety system clashes with MEP services

-BIM can accurately visualise and sequence the construction process of the fire safety mechanisms and hence check for the best layouts to avoid clashes with other services like plumbing, structures and electricity.
-BIM models will display the 3D visuals of the fire sprinkler systems, egress plans, simulations of fire plans and materialistic features of fire safety items.
-Altogether, coordination meetings can efficiently decide on FPS systems and ensure good quality measures in place.
+BIM can accurately visualize and sequence the construction process of the fire safety mechanisms and hence check for the best layouts to avoid clashes with other services like plumbing, structures, and electricity.
+BIM models will display the 3D visuals of the fire sprinkler systems, egress plans, simulations of fire plans, and materialistic features of fire safety items.
+Altogether, coordination meetings can efficiently decide on FPS systems and ensure good quality measures are in place.

 Time-saving measures for fire safety services incorporation